kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 Check [here](Using-remote-nodes) for more info.

-## Using SimpleWallet
+## Using zedwallet

-With `TurtleCoind` still running in the background or another terminal/shell/command prompt, open SimpleWallet in a new shell:
+With `TurtleCoind` still running in the background or another terminal/shell/command prompt, open zedwallet in a new shell:

 #### Windows

-Run the `simplewallet.exe` executable from the extracted folder.
+Run the `zedwallet.exe` executable from the extracted folder.

 #### Mac